CardiacModelling/ap-nimbus/docs/RtD/developer/container/index.rst

 Developing in container
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you start a container using the ``docker run -d --name ap-nimbus-client ....`` you can access the running container using, for example :
+If you start a container using the ``docker run -d --name name-client ....`` you can access the running container using, for example :

 ::